Is an FHA 203(k) Loan Right For Me?

 The renovation Mortgage Loan Originators at HomeBridge are committed to providing personalized service to you.
-From helping you understand the difference between a home construction loan and a home improvement loan to explaining how a 203(k) loan can work for your unique situation, we’re ready to answer any and all questions you may have.
+From helping you understand the difference between a home construction loan and home improvement loan to answering your questions, we can explain the program and how it can fit your needs.

 FHA 203(k) Mortgage Loan Limits and Options

 There are actually two types of 203(k) loans: the Limited K and the “Standard” Consultant K.